AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_quickstart_flutter.md

 ## Prerequisites

 If your target platform is iOS, your development environment must meet the following requirements:
-- Flutter 2.10 ro later
+- Flutter 2.10 or later
 - Dart 2.16 or later
 - macOS
 - Xcode 12.4 or later with Xcode Command Line Tools